-With the implementation of dredging-related BMPs (see Table 4.2-1) and proposed mitigation measures (refer to Section 4.2.4.6) to minimize or compensate for direct impacts resulting from the dredging of Apra Harbor and fill of 2.4 ac (1.0 ha) of potentially jurisdictional wetland areas at Air Force Barrigada, there would be no reduction in the amount of wetlands on Guam.
+With the implementation of potential mitigation measures (refer to Section 4.2.2.6) to compensate for direct impacts resulting from the dredging of Apra Harbor, Wetland Area BARR-03 at Air Force

+Barrigada, there would be no reduction in the amount of wetlands on Guam.
 While groundwater production rates would increase, implementation of sustainability practices would reduce the amount of groundwater needed, which would help minimize impacts to groundwater availability.
 The resulting total annual groundwater production would be less than the sustainable yield and monitoring of groundwater chemistry would ensure no harm to existing or beneficial use.
-Through the development and implementation of BMPs (see Table 4.2-1), LID measures, and facility-specific plans and procedures, there would be no increased risk from environmental hazards or to human health.
-Dredging-related BMPs (Table 4.2-1) would be the same as those discussed for Alternative 1 (Section 4.2.2.5) and are listed in Volume 7.
+Through the development and implementation of site-specific BMPs (see Table 4.2-1), LID measures, and facility-specific plans and procedures, there would no increased risk from environmental hazards or to human health.
+Dredging-related BMPs would be the same as those discussed for Alternative 1 (Section 4.2.2.5) and are listed in Volume 7.
 Furthermore, all actions associated with Alternative 3 would be implemented in accordance with all applicable federal, GovGuam, and military orders, laws, and regulations (Table 3.1-1, Volume 8), including COMNAV Marianas Instruction 3500.4.
 Therefore, Alternative 3 would result in less than significant impacts to water resources.

-Mitigation measures for dredging-related impacts under Alternative 3 would be the same as those proposed for Alternative 1 and would be identified during the permitting process.
-Refer to Section 4.2.2.6, Proposed Mitigation Measures.
-If the wetland areas identified at Air Force Barrigada are determined jurisdictional by the USACE, and therefore subject to Section 404 requirements, the Marine Corps would first attempt to avoid impacts.
-If avoidance is not possible, then the Marine Corps would obtain a permit from the USACE to fill the wetlands.
-The Marine Corps would minimize potential impacts and unavoidable impacts would be mitigated by creating new wetlands, restoring or enhancing existing wetlands or preserving existing wetland areas on Guam to, at a minimum, replace the area filled.
+Potential mitigation measures for Alternative 3 would be the same as those proposed for Alternative 1.
+Refer to Section 4.2.2.6, Potential Mitigation Measures.
+In addition, to compensate for the potential filling of Wetland Area BARR-04, the Navy would first attempt to avoid impacts; if avoidance is not possible, then the Navy would minimize potential impacts.
+Potential impacts would then be mitigated, through restoring temporarily disturbed wetland areas and monitoring stream segments to determine and mitigate any loss of aquatic functions.
+Compensation for the unavoidable fill of the wetland area would be accomplished by creating new wetlands, restoring or enhancing existing wetlands or preserving existing wetland areas on Guam to, at a minimum, replace the area filled.
+The Navy would also obtain a USACE permit for actions within wetland areas and would comply with the permit requirements.
 If this alternative is chosen, the Navy understands that a LEDPA determination must be made as part of the permitting process.